DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/introduction-master.md

 Contact us anytime at hello@lightrail.com —we are here to help you solidify your use-cases and implementation.

+## Looking for Lightrail's Drop In Gift Card Solution?
+Lightrail is developing a drop in gift card solution that makes it very easy to add gift cards and account credits to your application.
+The solution is component based, using snippets that can be included for gift card sending and redemption.
+Checkout requires minimal updates to your existing checkout process and is easy to do using our existing libraries.

+Detailed solution documentation coming soon!
+Looking for early access to this feature?
+[Get in touch](mailto://hello@lightrail.com).

 {% include 'sections/getting-started.md' %}

 {% include 'sections/object-model.md' %}